-Some of the App Engine runtimes in the standard environment support language versions that are no longer maintained by open source communities.
-Because many App Engine customers still depend on these language versions, Google will provide long term support for the following runtimes in the App Engine standard environment:
+Legacy runtimes include language versions that are no longer maintained by open source communities.
+Because many App Engine customers still depend on these language versions, Google has been providing long term support for the following legacy runtimes in the App Engine standard environment:

-To support these runtimes for the long term, we will make the following changes over time:
+As we continue to provide support for legacy runtimes, we will make the following changes over time:

 Return the runtimes to their unforked, open-source states as much as possible.
 We had to heavily restrict and modify some of the runtimes to securely run your apps in our data centers.
 By making changes to how we operate the runtimes in our data centers, we can provide a secure and scalable environment for these runtimes over the long term.

 Add full build systems that support package repositories, native component builds, and asset repositories.

 Some of these changes may require us to deprecate APIs or development tools you are currently using.
 We will follow our standard deprecation policy for each deprecated API and tool.